YaCnDehfuli/Website_Design/README.md

 A learning-oriented, production-quality personal website built as a Next.js modular monolith.

-The public site will present professional background, projects, publications, contact details, and engineering principles.
-PostgreSQL-backed features are introduced incrementally so each commit remains small and reviewable.
+The public site presents professional background, projects, publications, contact details, and engineering principles.
+PostgreSQL-backed features live alongside the public interface in one modular monolith.

 ## Development